frePPLe/frepple/doc/index.rst

 #. | :doc:`Install the software <installation-guide/windows-installer>`
    | The easiest start to learn frePPLe is to use the online demo
      environment.
-   | To try on your own computer you'll need to install the PostgreSQL
+   | Installing it locally on a Windows machine is also easy.
+An
-     database server, and then run the frePPLe installer.
+     all-in-one installer installs the planning engine, PostgreSQL database and the user interface web server.

 #. | :doc:`Follow the guided tour <user-guide/guided-tour>`
    | The application has an integrated guided tour.
 It interactively guides